Is alcohol free beer really alcohol free? And is it different from non-alcoholic beer?

 How much alcohol do you want to drink?

 If you’re completely tee-total or want to be, then always study the bottle carefully.
 It’s easy to pick up a four-pack of ‘Alcohol Free’ beer only to discover it actually contains 0.5% alcohol.
-It’s a small amount, but if you want to draw a solid line through drinking alcohol, it might be best to avoid it.
+What does this actually mean?
+Well, your body breaks it down faster than you can actually consume it.
+You wouldn’t feel it and ripe fruit can contain this amount!

-Non-alcoholic drinks are the only ones that contain zero alcohol.
 Two of our favourites that are easily available is Heineken 0.0 and Estrella Galicia 0.0.
-Both of these are great tasting beers and contain absolutely zero alcohol.
+Both of these are great tasting beers and contain under 0.05% (despite their labelling).

 Heineken 0.0 can be found in a lot of pubs these days while Estrella Galicia 0.0 is more commonly found in hipster bars.
 Hopefully both will become more and more common.

-With ‘alcohol free’ meaning anything below 0.05% ABV, lots of people (including me) are happy to drink at this level.
+With ‘alcohol free’ meaning anything below 0.05% ABV in the UK, lots of people (including me) are happy to drink at this level.
 The levels are lower than liquor chocolates by miles.
-You’d have to drink an frankly improbable amount of alcohol free beers to feel anything but unpleasantly gassy.
+It’s impossible to drink 0.05% beer and be affected.

 While there’s technically alcohol in alcohol free beer, you’re exposed to more just by using your face wash every night.
 Incidentally, if you want to know how many liquor chocolates it takes to feel tipsy, here’s an amusing Vice article on getting drunk on alcoholic chocolates.